 - Mashing the avocado: Mash as little or as much as you’d like.
 We like to keep a bit of a chunky texture, but you can mash until smooth if preferred.

 - Choosing a good avocado: To ensure your avocados are perfectly ripe, look for avocados that have a solid dark green color.
-The almost black color of the skin has a slight give to them when gently squeezed with your fingers.
-Visit Avocados From Mexico for more helpful tips.
+The almost black color of the skin has a slight give to it when gently squeezed with your fingers.

 - Add some spice: If you want your avocado egg salad to have a little kick, mix in a dash or two of cayenne pepper, a sprinkle of red pepper flakes, or even a teaspoon (or two) of sriracha sauce or Tabasco sauce.